aldisf/omscs_dl_cs7643_hateful_memes_jam/README.md

 2. Annotation files are located in the Split Dataset directory
 3. Images are located in the Labelled Images directory

+After downloading the files, you can refer to the specific instructions inside the `./dataset_expansion` folder [here](./dataset_expansion/README.md)

 # Running The Experiments

 ### BERT